Here is an article that was submitted by Molly Crabapple, artist, writer and creator of the very cool Dr.Sketchy’s Anti-Art School.

 give you a roadmap for making sure your DIY exhibition ends in sweet

 victory, rather than my cheap-gin tears of defeat.

-EXAMPLE ONE (The Pathetic)- Having just moved to bohemian
+(The Pathetic)- Having just moved to bohemian

 Williamsburg, I decided to have an art show in a local bar.
 I chose

 the Rain Lounge, whose brothel décor matched my Victorian pen and

 inks.
 I showed my work to the owner.
 He loved it and suggested I

 have an opening.
 Overjoyed, I went home, drew like a jacked-up

 monkey, and came back to hang on the appointed date.

 But, when I showed up with crates of framed pictures, the owner was